 Controlling Molds & Mildew Publication (UW Extension)

 Today’s home is loaded with toxic and polluting substances.
-The cost of these commercial, chemcial based products can be high-long term health concerns for the family, and environmental pollution caused by their manufacture and disposal.
+The cost of these commercial, chemical-based products can be high: long-term health concerns for the family and environmental pollution caused by their manufacture and disposal.
 There are many inexpensive and easy to use alternatives which can safely be used in place of commercial household products.
 Environmentally safe products include: white vinegar, baking soda, soap, lemon, borax, washing soda, and cornstarch.
-Download our Green Cleaning Booklet for “green” recipes, and our “Tried & True Recipes for a Less Hazardous Home” for further ideas.
+Download our updated Green Cleaning Booklet for “green” recipes and “tried & true recipes for a less hazardous home” for further ideas.

 You may also want to visit the following sites for additional green cleaning information: